kraxarn/KraxbotOSS/readme.md

 A Steam chat bot based off KraxBot 3.0, but uses a different programming language, so not really.
 Why?
 To make it easier to run for other users and to provide a simple GUI.

+# About this branch
+This branch (`winform-newui`) is currently used to try out some new user interface designs to make the app more pleasing to look at while still using Windows Forms.

 # Features

 The bot has a lot of different features!
 Here are some of them: